National Cancer Awareness Day is otherwise known as Cancer Eradication Day which is observed on the 7th of November every year in India.

 History of this day:

 First, it is observed in the same year of declaration i.e. in 2014 November 7.
-It aimed to aware people from this dreadful disease avoiding cancer-causing agents and to detect it early to provide a better cure.
+It aimed to aware people of this dreadful disease avoiding cancer-causing agents and detecting it early to provide a better cure.

 Its historical significance is that, she is well known for Radioactivity, discoveries of Radium & Polonium and her immense contribution to fight against cancer by developing nuclear energy and radiotherapy which is very helpful for the treatment of cancer.